xot/ElectraOne/README.md

 ## What it does

-This Ableton Live MIDI Remote script allows you to control the parameters of the currently selected device in Ableton Live using the [Electra One](https://electra.one), E1 for short.
+This Ableton Live MIDI Remote script allows you to [control the session mixer]((#the-mixer)) and the parameters of the [currently selected device](#controlling-the-currently-appointed-device) in Ableton Live using the [Electra One](https://electra.one), E1 for short.

-It can also be used to dump E1 presets for Ableton Live devices with sensible default control assignments.
+It can also be used to dump E1 presets for Ableton Live devices with sensible default control assignments, which can be used to craft ones own preset designs to control these devices.

-Finally, it also manages a mixer preset to control the track mixers, returns, master mixer and transport of the current Live song.

-The remote script comes with a default Ableton Live template (```Live template.als```) that has several Channel EQs configured on the tracks.
+The remote script comes with a default Ableton Live template (```Live template.als```) that has several Channel EQs configured on the tracks, together with an [E1 mixer preset](#the-mixer) (```Mixer.eproj```) to control it.

-(*Note/warning: this is really just a first release to receive feedback.
-Don't use this for anything serious yet: it may not be stable, and external interfaces/file-format definitions have not been frozen yet.*)
+(*Note: this is a beta release, but it should be relatively stable and usable by now.*)

 ## The mixer

 The mixer preset is included in the distribution (```Mixer.eproj```), and should be uploaded to a bank 6, first slot. *Please make sure to upload the latest version each time you upgrade the script.*

 It controls five consecutive session tracks parameters: pan, volume, mute, solo and arm.
 The 'prev tracks' and 'next tracks' buttons on the main page switch control to the previous five or next five tracks (never shifting left of the first or right of the last visible track).
 Inserted or removed tracks are automatically handled.
-The 'Main' mixer page also contains control the master pan, volume, cue volume, and solo switch.
-And it contains transport controls: play/stop, record, rewind, and forward.
+The 'Main' mixer page also contains controls for the master pan, volume, cue volume, and solo switch.
+And it contains the following transport controls: play/stop, record, rewind, and forward.

 ![Main](./images/main.png "Main")